Conservation Safaris: Endangered Animals in Africa and What You Can Do to Help

 Currently, there are more than 40,000 species on the IUCN (The International Union for Conservation of Nature) Red List and over 16,000 are endangered.
-This includes both animals and plants.
+This includes both flora and fauna.

 The Black Rhino